Social media as a news source: Use as a news source

 In a later survey from the same year, the Pew Research Center reported that 18% of American adults reported that the most common way they get news about politics and the election was from social media.

 Additional source information shows that from politics and the United States presidential election in 2016, the popularity of fake news had grown to global attention.
-With this information, the study explains that more than 60 percent of adults receive their news form social media, the most popular being Facebook.
+With this information, the study explains that more than 60 percent of adults receive their news from social media, the most popular being Facebook.
 With the increase of fake news, and the large amount of adult participation on these social media sites, it made it much harder for those who were searching for news to find a source that they could find credible.

 Another study found that adult participants found their own friends on Facebook to be a more reliable source of information online compared to a professional news organization.
 Although, when news was posted by a news organization online, they were then found more reliable compared to when they are shared by their online friends.
-Showing that adult participants found that the news that was only posted on Facebook and social medias was much more credible to them than compared to other forms of information spreading.
-The study further explains that these outcomes have the potential explanation that motivation played a part in the ways they were affected.
-Motivation meaning that what the news topic was about.
+Showing that adult participants found that the news that was only posted on Facebook and social media was much more credible to them than compared to other forms of information spreading.
+The study further states that these outcomes have the potential explanation that the topic of the news article played a part in the ways they were affected.
 This could have affected the way adult participants interacted with the different news sources, such as their online friends compared to a news organization, prominently because depending on the story, they want to have the correct information about the news from the most credible source.